Digital Selective Calling (DSC) and the Mariner

 DSC "distress alerts", are simple "push of a button" transmissions.
 When you push the "Distress Button" on your DSC equipped radio, a preformatted distress alert is transmitted.
 Your MMSI number is encoded in the message allowing rescue agencies to obtain valuable information about you and your vessel.

-If your radio is properly installed and coupled to a GPS unit, your vessel’s current position and the current UTC (Z) time is also automatically sent.
+If your radio is properly installed and coupled to a GPS unit, your vessel’s current position and the current UTC (Zulu) time is also automatically sent.
 When a DSC distress alert is sent, it will repeat itself every 3½ to 4½ minutes until it has been acknowledged or you cancel the transmission yourself.

 Once a DSC alert acknowledgement is received or in the unlikely event that no acknowledgement is received within a few minutes, you should shift to the appropriate distress frequency.
 For VHF, you would switch to channel 16 (156.800 MHz); in the case of MF/HF-SSB you would want to change to the voice distress frequency in the band that you transmitted the alert on.
 Some radios will automatically make this frequency change for you.